SummaryRead the full fact sheet

 - Vision loss organisations, such as Vision Australia, have a wide range of recreational equipment available.

-Many people aged 70 or over will experience significant vision loss as a natural consequence of ageing.
+Many people aged 70 or over will experience significant as a natural consequence of ageing.
 For someone who has been sighted all their life, this gradual loss of vision can mean dwindling recreational opportunities, since hobbies and interests may seem too difficult to manage.
 Eventually, a person may become isolated, confined to their homes and lonely.

 Many vision loss organisations have a wide range of recreational equipment available.
 With a little adaptation and flexibility, many activities can be reworked to suit a person who is blind or has low vision.